For confidentiality reasons I am unable to reveal data and analytical results for the metrics of the tests and findings below.

 Personas once created become an excellent resource to constantly refer to throughout the creation of the product.

-YuMOVE had conducted a huge amount of market research revealing great insight into their user groups enablig me to create 4 key personas.
+YuMOVE had conducted a huge amount of market research revealing great insight into their user groups enabling me to create 4 key personas.

 When I began at YuMOVE the homepage banner suffered a high bounce rate.
 It also displayed multiple messages and CTAs.
 There were two customers to appeal to: customers who wanted to ‘buy now’ or a subscription based model, and the importance between the two switched regularly.